dcmb/dcmb2/README.md

 DCMB
 ====

-Contact Andrew Bloomgarden via [GitHub messages](https://github.com/aughr) for any questions on how this works.
+Contact [Andrew Bloomgarden](https://github.com/aughr) for any questions on how this works.

 To start
 --------